juno-choo/blackjack/README.md

-The Blackjack card game, a JavaScript project.
+The Blackjack card game, a JavaScript web project.